 Equality, diversity and inclusion

-Elizabeth Blackwell Institute has a Diversity & Inclusion Champion, Lauren Curtis.
+Elizabeth Blackwell Institute has a Diversity and Inclusion Champion.
 This new and unique role, funded by the Wellcome Trust, has a focus on identifying barriers and championing and challenging equality, diversity and inclusion within health and biomedical research communities at the University of Bristol.

 What are we doing?